 NJPIRG Student Chapters was founded at Rutgers in 1972 and has been advocating for problems facing our society for over 40 years.
 We’re a completely student-run, student-funded, non-partisan organization.

 How are you funded?

 Every three years, Rutgers students vote in a referendum to reaffirm our funding.
 The NJPIRG referendum is the largest student vote in the country.

-Recently in the fall of 2013, Rutgers students voted overwhelmingly to fund NJPIRG Student Chapters, with 89% of participants voting yes and over 40% voter turnout.
+Recently in the fall of 2016, Rutgers students voted overwhelmingly to fund NJPIRG Student Chapters, with 85% of participants voting yes and over 19,000 students turning out.